ahmed-kamal2004/drasi-core/examples/lib/with-mqtt-source/design.md

 ```

 This approach limits the naming for the topic entities, it needs to follow pattern to be correctly handled.
+middleware will get the pattern, the topic name and the properties, then will map them to `SourceChange` data.

 ##### Level mapping
 In this approach, nothing needs to be pre-specified by the user as config